 The collection of roughly 3,000 photographs, which date to c.1930-1970 are focused principally on Irish later Medieval (c.1250-1600AD) tomb sculpture, wayside crosses, architecture and architectural detailing.
 Monuments from throughout the country, both north and south, are represented, and there is a small collection of comparative material from England and France.
 Holdings are particularly significant for counties Kilkenny and Dublin, areas that formed the focus of a number of Rae's publications.
 The collection includes material in state-, church- and privately-owned monuments as well as some museum material.

 Much of the collection has been catalogued, digitised and made available online line via the Trinity Access to Research Area (TARA) project.
 Catalogued images can be viewed here.
 TRIARC gratefully acknowledges grant aid from the Heritage Council towards the conservation of the original black and white prints.

 IRCHSS Reconstruction of the Gothic Past: Irish Medieval moulding

 Profiles: Researcher Dr Danielle O'Donovan's collection of architectural details from numerous Irish medieval buildings.

 Location: The archive is located in a dedicated facility in the Provost's House Stables, restored by award-winning architects O'Donnell+Tuomey.

 Access: The archive reading room is open to researchers by appointment.
-Contact Ruth Sheehy.
+For further information please contact Angela Griffith.